daisvke/tokenizer/README.md

 # Any contracts deployed to this local network will not persist across sessions
 npx hardhat run path/to/script

-# Deploy contract on the sepolia testnet
-npx hardhat run ../deployment/deploy.js --network sepolia

-# Publish sepolia smart contract on Etherscan
+# Publish sepolia smart contract on Etherscan.
 # The verify plugin helps verifying the source code for the contracts.
 # At the moment, it supports Etherscan, explorers compatible with its API like Blockscout and Sourcify.
 npx hardhat verify --network sepolia "0x67f809fbde3fbdf462002e7e933525989d043cff" 'Hello World!'